Jan Meyers Proett

 I am happiest when my hands are in the soil, and happier still at harvest time.
 It's good when I can be on a mountain, hiking or skiing.
 I love being in, cultivating, fighting for and enjoying my marriage.
 And I love fighting for the marriages of friends.
-I love hanging out with words, and I both love and lament their power.
+I love words, and I both love and lament their power.
 The people I most respect are those who cultivate a rich inner life and an honest outer life, a life of service.
 I'm grateful to be surrounded by such folks.

 The greatest pleasure, but also the most challenging aspect of my life, is seeking to follow Jesus Christ.
 This does inform my counseling practice, speaking and writing, but not in the ways you might think.
 The face of True Christianity is not angry,positioned and arrogant, nor is it plastic, stiff and strained, but it is passionate, grieved, in awe, intelligently humorous, fierce and loving.
 And it is meant to bring freedom.

 Books by Jan Meyers Proett